 Louisa has something for everyone.
 The County’s economy is diverse and growing, underscored by strong manufacturing, agricultural and service sectors.
 Our storied past includes Civil War battles, Jack Jouett's famous ride and numerous historic structures.
 Louisa’s schools are innovative and effective, driven by a commitment to excellence in academics, extracurricular activities, and technical education.
 Our award-winning government is responsive and caring, led by a Board of Supervisors committed to core values and focused on our future.
 From a financial standpoint, the County represents a strong value for our citizens, businesses and visitors.
 Louisa’s 514 square miles encompass numerous attractions including Lake Anna, the third largest lake in Virginia and a premier location for water activities.

 If you’re already in Louisa, I’m glad you’re here.
 If not, I invite you to enjoy everything Louisa has to offer.
 Thanks for visiting us online – we’re here to serve and glad to help.

 Christian R. Goodwin

 Christian Goodwin was appointed Louisa’s 10th County Administrator in 2014 by the Board of Supervisors.
-Raised in the County, he received his Bachelor’s Degree in Environmental Science from the University of Virginia in 1997, and his Master’s Degree in Business Administration from Virginia Commonwealth University, and he is an alumnus of the University of Virginia's Senior Executive Institute.
+He holds a Bachelor’s Degree in Environmental Science from the University of Virginia and a Master’s Degree in Business Administration from Virginia Commonwealth University, and he is an alumnus of the University of Virginia's Senior Executive Institute.
 Prior to his current post, he served as the County’s Finance Director and later as Deputy County Administrator.
-An International City/County Managers' Association (ICMA) Credentialed Manager, Mr. Goodwin serves on a number of other entities including the Central Virginia Partnership for Economic Development (Treasurer), the Louisa County Broadband Authority, the James River Water Authority, and the Rappahannock Juvenile Center Commission, (Vice‐Chairman).
-He also serves on the National Association of Counties' Finance and Intergovernmental Affairs Committee, the Virginia Association of Counties' Finance Committee, and the Virginia Local Government Managers Association's Communications and Networking Committee.
-He lives on his ancestral family farm with his wife and two children.
+An International City/County Managers' Association Credentialed Manager, Mr. Goodwin serves on a number of other entities including the Central Virginia Partnership for Economic Development (Treasurer), the Louisa County Broadband Authority, the James River Water Authority, and the Rappahannock Juvenile Center Commission (Vice‐Chairman).
+He also serves on the National Association of Counties' Finance and Intergovernmental Affairs Committee, the Virginia Association of Counties' Finance Committee, and the Virginia Local Government Managers Association's Communications and Networking Committee (Chairman).